-Some people believe that a prime coat is only designed to make the tack coat more adhesive and nothing more.
-A prime coat is a coating applied directly to a prepared base before additional layers of support or coating are supplied.
+Some people believe that a prime coat is only makes the tack coat more adhesive and nothing more.
+A prime coat is a coating applied directly to a prepared base before additional layers of support or coating.
 Prime coat asphalt preparation is a vital element, as it directly affects the shear strength of the final asphalt product.

-A prime coat is mainly responsible for protecting the substrate of a construction project before additional layers are added.
+A prime coat is mainly responsible for protecting the substrate of a construction project before adding additional layers.
 In asphalt preparation, they can also act as a binder with secondary and tertiary compounds, creating a better adhesion between the layers.
 Prime coat asphalt acts as an initial sealer in the asphalt laying process to block the other layers from moisture, dust and debris before additional coating installations.

 Important things to remember about installing a prime coat or prime coat asphalt are:

 - It provides temporary waterproofing, but must have additional compound layers in order for the floor, wall, or ceiling coating to perform long-term waterproofing duties.

 - The asphalt prime coat must completely penetrate the base surface in order to be effective.

 - A prime coat must completely cure before incorporating an additional layer.

 - It is vital to be aware of weather conditions when apply an asphalt prime coat.
 In the case of wet weather, you should postpone this step to avoid runoff into the water supply.

 A tack coat is applied after the prime coat, to form an adhesive bond between the tack coat and the next layer of coating.
 The tack coat prevents slippage and may sometimes function as a more long-term sealer to protect the substrate from moisture and bacteria.
 For asphalt prime coat systems, the tack coat is one of the most vital parts of the process, as it connects the subsequent layers and forms the base of those layers’ strength.

 Important things to remember about installing a tack coat are: